textileio/community/docs/hub/cli/hub_fil_info.md

 # hub fil info

-Get information about the current storate state of a cid
+Get information about the current storage state of a cid

 ```
 hub fil info cid [flags]